CormacKinsella/Metagenomic-virus-host-prediction/README.md

 - Step 3 is a short bash script to be run after steps 1 and 2 are finished, and a list of virus positive samples is known (see below)

 ## Step 1: Identify virus positive samples (GenerateVirusMatrix.sh)
-- Outputs a data matrix and processed sam files
+- Outputs a data matrix and processed SAM files
 - First two matrix columns contain sample names & read counts for later normalisation
 - Remaining data columns (one per reference genome) contain raw virus read counts after quality control
 - Counts are merged per sample (i.e. forward and reverse read files = 1 data row with total values)